cfpb/regtech-mock-data-generator/README.md

 ## Architecture

-Todo: this section needs a picture
+Todo: this section needs a nice picture

 This package is best thought of as a _framework_ rather than a ready-to-use package.
 To generate an artificial dataset, each field (column) must be associated with a _backend_.
 A _backend_ is an abstraction coupling a data type with a statistical distribution.
 The following 4 _core backends_ are included within the framework.
 - `BoundedNumerical` - Sample ints or floats from a statistical distribution scaled and shifted to a particular range.